-Several JNU students hurt in scuffle allegedly over serving meat on Ram Navami
+Several JNU students hurt in scuffle allegedly over meat in hostel mess on Ram Navami

 Students of the Left bodies accused the ABVP of preventing meat from being cooked in a hostel mess.
 The Hindtuva body accused the Left of disrupting a puja.

-Several students at Delhi’s Jawaharlal Nehru University were injured after clashes broke out on Sunday evening allegedly over non-vegetarian food being served in a hostel mess on the Hindu festival of Ram Navami, PTI reported.
+Several students at Delhi’s Jawaharlal Nehru University were injured after clashes broke out on Sunday evening allegedly over meat being served in a hostel mess on the Hindu festival of Ram Navami, PTI reported.

-Members of the Left student bodies outfits alleged that those affiliated to the Akhil Bharatiya Vidyarthi tried to stop non-vegetarian food being cooked in the university’s Kaveri Hostel.
-Meanwhile, the student body of the Rashtriya Swayamsevak Sangh accused Left activists of disrupting a religious ceremony to mark Ram Navami.
+Members of the Left student bodies outfits alleged that those affiliated to the Akhil Bharatiya Vidyarthi, the student affiliate of the Bharatiya Janata Party, tried to stop non-vegetarian food being cooked in the university’s Kaveri Hostel.
+Meanwhile, the Hindutva student organisation accused Left activists of disrupting a religious ceremony to mark Ram Navami.

-The violence took place around 7.30 pm on Sunday.
+The violence took place around 7.30 pm.

-Left-affiliated student bodies alleged that 50 to 60 of their members were injured, while the ABVP claimed that about 20 were wounded, including 8 to 10 of its members, The Indian Express reported.
+Left-affiliated student bodies alleged that 50 to 60 of their members were injured.
+The ABVP claimed that about 20 were wounded, including 8 to 10 of its members, The Indian Express reported.
 The police have registered a first information report in the matter and said that six students were wounded.

-Both the Left organisations and the ABVP accused each other of resorting to violence and tweeted on visuals of injured students.
+Both the Left organisations and the ABVP accused each other of resorting to violence and tweeted images of injured students.

 The Left-controlled JNU Students Union alleged that around 4 pm, members of the ABVP stopped a vendor from supplying chicken to the mess of the Kaveri hostel, saying that a havan was being held.

-In one of the videos shared by a Left activist, a group of students can be seen asking a person, identified as the vendor, to go back.
+In one of the videos shared by a Left activist, a group of students can be seen asking a person, identified as the vendor, to go away.
 They can be heard saying that the vendor will not be paid.

-“Every Sunday, both non-vegetarian and vegetarian food is cooked in all hostels,” Anagha Pradeep, a councillor in the students’ union said, according to The Indian Express.
+“Every Sunday, both non-vegetarian and vegetarian food is cooked in all hostels,” said Anagha Pradeep, a councillor in the students’ union, according to The Indian Express.
 “This is the usual practice.”
 The union alleged that the ABVP harassed and heckled both the vendor and the mess secretary.

-In a letter to the Dean of Students at the university, the student-run Kaveri hostel mess committee, which decides the menu, made the same allegations.
+In a letter to the Dean of Students at the university, the student-run Kaveri Hostel mess committee, which decides the menu, made the same allegations.

 “A group of people arbitrarily asked the meal manager not to cook non-veg (chicken) food for which he complied without informing the hostel and mess committee,” the letter stated, according to The Indian Express.
 “The vendor who came to deliver chicken was verbally abused, threatened and manhandled.
 Students from outside of Kaveri hostel assaulted hostel committee members.”